 You need to refuel as soon as possible after exercising if you want to maximize the effects of your workout and recover properly.
 Shakes are a great way of doing this, and a SmartShake is the best way of storing them.
 These multifunctional shakers are completely airtight, and come with three storage compartments where you can keep supplements, tablets, and small pieces of fruit.

 Gone are the days of taking a million different gadgets to the gym.
-Your phone is now an MP3 player, workout diary, stopwatch, and has hundreds of other functions all rolled into one.
+Your phone or smartwatch is now used to listen to music, track your workouts, as a stopwatch, and has hundreds of other functions all rolled into one.
 We wouldn’t even be surprised if it was able to spot you in a couple of years’ time.
-Combine it with an armband so you can easily use it when you’re working out, and your phone becomes a gym accessory you can’t do without.
-Check out these great apps that can improve your workout and that you can download to your smart phone: Pumping Weight, GAIN Fitness Cross Trainer and Fitness Builder.
+Find some great apps to go with your phone or smartwatch to help improve your workout and tracking.

 As much as we love going there, the gym is quite frankly a disgusting place.
 We’re not just talking about the odd bit of sweaty equipment here - you can catch some seriously gross stuff at the gym, including infections, viruses and even genital warts.
 If you could see the germs in your local gym, you’d probably want to wear a hazmat suit to work out in.
 We both know that isn’t too practical, so be sure to carry some hand sanitiser instead and use it liberally.

-The gym puts your skin through a lot, so when you finish your workout you need to noutish your skin with decent moisturisers.
-As well as a body and face mosituriser we recommend you get a lip balm too.
-If you can, try to use producst that contain natural ingredients, such as Liz Earle's Energizing Body Lotion or Burt's Bees Honey Lip Balm.
-If you wash your hair at the gym you should also try to use rehydrating shampoos and conditoners.
+The gym puts your skin through a lot, so when you finish your workout you need to nourish your skin with decent moisturisers.
+As well as a body and face moisturiser we recommend you get a lip balm too.
+If you can, try to use products that contain natural ingredients, such as Liz Earle's Energizing Body Lotion or Burt's Bees Honey Lip Balm.
+If you wash your hair at the gym you should also try to use rehydrating shampoos and conditioners.

 If you often find that you have troubles with muscle pain in the gym, invest in a foam roller.
 This is a simple but effective self-massage device that allows you to apply pressure to problem areas both before and after exercises.
 Use a steady rolling motion with moderate pressure to sweep the roller across the targeted area - if it’s slightly uncomfortable, that means you’re doing it right.